 - Eugene Weekly Wrote four news feature stories

-- Bridge Magazine Wrote computer program to scrape court website data for investigative story
+- Bridge Magazine Wrote computer programs to scrape court data for investigative story

 - San Jose Mercury News Covered Pac-12 college football game

 - Vocativ Pitched and wrote data-driven stories on college football